Skip to main content

 • Students must not have completed an undergraduate degree prior to the summer program.

-• Students from any higher-education institution of the U.S. are eligible, but students from institutions in the Appalachian region are especially encouraged to apply.
+• Students from any higher-education institution in the U.S. are eligible, but students from institutions in the Appalachian region are especially encouraged to apply.

 Application: